mouillerart/UncivWarhammer/README.md

 * Winds of Magic: requires Philosophy, Raw Magic, True Dhar, High Magic, Loren Magic

-* Bloodlust of Khorne: requires Chaos, Corruption of Chaos
+* Bloodlust of Khorne: requires Chaos, Corruption of Chaos.
+Allows The Cave of Skulls.
-* Slaanesh's Pleasures: requires Chaos, Corruption of Chaos
+* Slaanesh's Pleasures: requires Chaos, Corruption of Chaos.
+Allows The Six Circles of Seduction.
-* Gifts of the Plagued One: requires Chaos, Corruption of Chaos
+* Gifts of the Plagued One: requires Chaos, Corruption of Chaos.
+Allows Grandfathers' Embrace.
-* Lore of Change: requires Chaos, Corruption of Chaos
+* Lore of Change: requires Chaos, Corruption of Chaos.
+Allows The Temple of Many Colors (with Priesthood).

 [//]: # (col 3)
 * Lore of Fire: requires Warfare, Winds of Magic.
 Allows The Bright Order.